 *This requirement applies to all first-time or transfer students beginning January 2012.
 Students are exempt from the vaccination if any of the following apply: student is 22 years of age or older (effective October 1, 2013); student is only a distance learner (online); medical reasons do not permit the student to take the vaccination (must be verified with a physician); or the student declines the vaccine due to reasons of conscience, including a religious belief.

-Tuberculosis (TB) screening is required for all incoming international students that were born in, resided in, or traveled to a high risk country* for more than three (3) months.
+Tuberculosis (TB) screening is required for all incoming international students that were born in or resided in a high risk country* for more than three (3) months.
 Many students complete the TB screening once they arrive at Texas A&M. Students are also welcome to complete the TB screening prior to arrival.
 Submission requirements include the Tuberculosis Screening Form and a copy of the blood test results (lab report).
+Return the completed Tuberculosis Screening form by fax: (979) 458-8319 or by email: firstname.lastname@example.org.

 *View the American College Health Association guidelines for a list of these specific countries, or find these countries on the Tuberculosis Screening Form.

-Newly admitted international students automatically have an immunization deficiency hold placed on their account.
+Newly admitted international students automatically have a Tuberculosis screening hold placed on their account.
 The hold is removed once the appropriate documentation and/or test results have been provided to SHS.
-The immunization deficiency hold will keep a student from registering for classes, but does not affect his/her VISA, immigration status, admission to Texas A&M, or ability to participate in the new student conference.
+The Tuberculosis screening hold will keep a student from registering for classes, but does not affect his/her VISA, immigration status, admission to Texas A&M, or ability to participate in the new student conference.